Almost every Christian leader I talk to has a passion for reaching people who don’t know Christ.

 Arrogance also a sin.
 So repent.
 Get over your smugness and superiority.

 Humbly love your God, love your community, and love the people who don’t know him.
 God does.Arrogance is only attractive to the arrogant.
 Click To Tweet

 I’m so Type-A, I’d love to conclude everything in about 35 seconds.

 Ever notice that people who come to faith when pressured often leave it after a few years?
 And that, conversely, the people who come to faith on their own timeline tend to be flourishing years down the road?

 Jesus said he would draw all people to himself, and he will.
-But he didn’t promise to do it in 3 minutes, or during a 90 minute service or even an eight week class.
+But he didn’t promise to do it in three minutes, or during a 90-minute service or even an eight-week class.

 You need people and leaders who will take the time to go on a journey with people.

-It kind of took the disciples 3 years to figure out who Jesus was, didn’t it?
-Why do you think your church will be any different?
+It kind of took the disciples three years to figure out who Jesus was, didn’t it?
+Why do you think your church’s approach to evangelism will be any different?